 What is the animal rights movement failing to see?
 Why are we constantly failing non-human animals?
 Why our advocacy is so ineffective and what the hell are we celebrating each time a dairy industry is closing and each time we get to read about the increase of vegans?

-Personally, I can’t help but wonder if the people who self identify as vegan, at the end of the day, are not vegan.
+In any case, all this information does not stop me from wondering if the people who self identify as vegan, at the end of the day, are not vegan.
 My rational mind doesn’t allow me to think of an alternative scenario.
 So, please, if you have other possible explanations, you are more than welcome to share them with me because the feeling of desperation is quite tense since I discovered that the majority of live animals exported are NOT heading to Asia.